 Your shopping cart is empty.

-Free standard shipping on orders of $100 or more in the Continental USA for all open edition prints.
+Free standard shipping on orders of $100 or more in the Continental USA for OPEN edition prints.
 No coupon code required.
+SHOP NOW!

 I’m magnetically drawn to subjects for their history, irony, isolation and/or beauty, reminding me of who we are, where we’ve been and where we may be going.
 Most often these are sights people see every day, but fail to truly “see.”
 It may be a repurposed building, an abandoned site, a nostalgic movie theater, a classic car or an isolated landscape.
 The old, historic and repurposed subjects trigger my imagination.
 I wonder what they were like in their heyday, what they are like right now, and what will they look like in the future.